-When is Labor Day 2020?
+When is Labor Day 2024?

 Following the deaths of workers during the Pullman Railroad Strike of 1894 in Chicago, and in an attempt to repair ties with American workers, the United States Congress unanimously voted to approve legislation to make Labor Day a national holiday, making the official date the first Monday in September.
 President Grover Cleveland signed it into law six days after the end of the strike.

-How do you celebrate Labor Day?
 Share your favorite recipes, parade memories, and more in the comments below!